Kopamed/Raven-bPLUS/README.md

 ## Known bugs
  - Safewalk does not work without the shift setting turned on
- - None of the "ASM" modules work... and some other stuff...

 ## Improved Modules
  - Autoclicker: Seperate righclick min and max cps sliders, allow eat, allow bow, different click modes (Legit and Raven), no sword rightclick, blocks only.